Peter Oldfield: Early life and cricket

-WWII service
+Second World War

 With the start of the Second World War in September 1939, Oldfield was commissioned into the Warwickshire Yeomanry as a second lieutenant and was posted to British Palestine.
 Frustrated by a lack of action, Oldfield was transferred to Cairo in 1941, where he used his skills as a surveyor in the Air Reconnaissance Unit (ARU).
 While commanding the ARU, he formed a close partnership with Special Air Service (SAS) and David Stirling, which paved his way to join the SAS in September 1942.
 He was mentioned in dispatches in December 1942.
 Toward the end of the North African campaign, Stirling devised a plan to insert more than 200 men behind enemy lines in Libya.
 Moving out in November 1942, Oldfield was assigned to patrol the gap between A and B Squadrons.
 After a number of successful raids, the SAS depot at Bir Faschia was captured by the Germans, leaving the patrols short on supplies.
 Evading capture, Oldfield mined the coastal road, attacked convoys and destroyed more than twenty planes at the airfield at Tuorga.
 The following night he returned to the airfield to destroy the remaining two fighters, but the Germans had intercepted a message from the Eighth Army HQ and were lying in wait for Oldfield.
 Oldfield was spotted by searchlights at the airfield and chased by several armoured cars, though he managed to evade them throughout the night, despite his own jeep catching fire and stalling at one point.
 Having evaded capture, he continued to harass the Germans for another four weeks until his was finally captured, having been shot in the neck and paralysed down his left side.